 Get enough sleep.
 Not getting enough good-quality sleep can have a serious effect on your gut health, and that can contribute to even more sleep issues.2 Try to prioritize getting at least 7 to 9 hours of uninterrupted sleep per night.
-Click here for more on how sleep and gut health are connected.

 Eat a diverse range of food.
 There are many different species of bacteria that live in your intestines.
 Each species plays a different role in maintaining your health and each requires different nutrients for growth.
 This is why it’s important to eat many different types of food, especially fruits, vegetables, beans, and legumes.
 It’s also smart to add fermented foods like kimchi, miso, sauerkraut, and yogurt to that list.
 Many fermented foods are rich in lactobacilli, a type of bacteria that can benefit your health.